Skip to content

 The Secret of Gusset Plates

-These plates are designed and tested using national standards.
+These plates are designed and tested under national engineering standards.

-They are only approved to carry the exact loads listed on the truss drawing.
+They are approved only for the loads listed on the truss drawing.

 Direction Matters

-These plates were designed to hold your roof together by handling forces along the truss, not heavy weight pulling straight down.
+These plates were designed to resist forces along the truss—not heavy loads pulling straight downward.

 • much weaker when pulled at the wrong angle